-Focus On Recovery – Spokane Regional Opioid Task Force
+Focus On Prevention – Spokane Regional Opioid Task Force

 Opioid use disorder is 100 percent preventable, but it’s also 100 percent treatable.
 The first and most effective is medication assisted treatment (MAT) with buprenorphine and methadone.
 People can be on those medications and in recovery, with an added bonus of reducing death by 50 percent.